Main Tab General Specifications

 2 – Crest Factor – This is the peak-to-RMS ratio of the stimulus.
 The higher the crest factor, the lower the power that the amplifier must produce.

-3 – Load Resistance – A resistive load, with an adequate power rating and cooling to handle the amplifier’s output signal.
+3 – Load Resistance – This is a resistive load, with an adequate power rating and cooling to handle the amplifier’s output signal.
 The manufacturer determines the lowest resistance for testing the amplifier.

 4 – Input Voltage – The voltage applied to the amplifier input to produce its output voltage.
 This should be in close agreement with the input sensitivity specification on the main page.
 If the amplifier fails to maintain its full output voltage as the load resistance is decreased, the input voltage is reduced and the test repeated.